mozilla/mozjpeg/README.md

 NOTE:  As of this writing, extensive research has been conducted into the usefulness of DCT scaling as a means of data reduction and SmartScale as a means of quality improvement.
-The reader is invited to peruse the research at
+Readers are invited to peruse the research at
-<http://www.libjpeg-turbo.org/About/SmartScale> and draw his/her own conclusions,
+<http://www.libjpeg-turbo.org/About/SmartScale> and draw their own conclusions,
 but it is the general belief of our project that these features have not demonstrated sufficient usefulness to justify inclusion in libjpeg-turbo.